How do you ensure you are meeting individual, academic needs within your mixed-age classes?

 How can parents follow their child’s progress?

-Parents are invited into school every Friday afternoon for chai and cake and can informally chat to teachers and have a chance to look through the work that their child has done that week.
+Parents are invited into school the last Friday of every month for chai and cake and can informally chat to teachers.
+They also have a chance to look through the work that their child has done that month.
 We have two parent-teacher consultations scheduled in for the school year, but should you wish to have another formal chat with a teacher, you can make an appointment for after 3.00 pm.
 A comprehensive school report will also be issued at the end of your child’s time with us.

 Are parents encouraged to get involved?